Start9Labs/documentation/site/source/developer-docs/build-package-example/03_hardware-compile.rst

 3 - Hardware Build
 ==================

-EmbassyOS is run on the arm-v8 architecture, specifically the aarch64 state, for the RaspberryPi.
+embassyOS is run on the arm-v8 architecture, specifically the aarch64 state, for the RaspberryPi.

 Depending on the programming language or libraries used in a project, you might need to set up an environment to *cross compile* the executable for this runtime environment.